aleksibovellan/wazuh-alerts-to-signal/README.md

 signal-cli -u +44XXXXXXXXXXX link -n "Wazuh Server"
 ```

-This command outputs a long URL starting with `tsdevice:/`.
+That command outputs a long URL starting with `tsdevice:/`.
 You can visualize that url into a QR code, in a web browser (https://www.qr-code-generator.com/), or in a terminal as an ASCII image using:

 ```bash
 echo "YOUR_TSDEVICE_LINK" | qrencode -t ansiutf8